yyagoub/microservices/02-Eureka-namingservice/README.md

 }
 ```

+# Test your application
 now open your browser and test the services:
-* http://localhost:8081/item will return: this is items service!
+* http://localhost:8081/item will return: "this is items service!"
-* http://localhost:8082/cart will return: this is your cart items: this is items service!
+* http://localhost:8082/cart will return: "this is your cart items: this is items service!"
 * http://localhost:8761/	will return a page with system status -active services for instance-.